Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Conclusion

 \section{Conclusion}

-In this study, we designed a CPG-based controller involving fast and slow adaptation and a constant muscle activation timing to achieve human-like running motion of a bipedal robot.
+In this study, we designed a CPG-based controller involving fast and slow adaptation and a adjustable actuator control timing to achieve human-like running motion of a bipedal robot.

-Consequently, the CPG adapted to the actual period and achieved continuous running for both the simple model and the actual bipedal robot.
+Consequently, the CPG adapted to the actual period and achieved continuous running for both the simple model and the actual bipedal robot utilizing the fast and slow adaptation mechanism.
 Furthermore, the results suggested that the CPG contributed to adjusting the muscle firing timing properly according to the state of the body, which could also result in optimum timing for human running.

-However, in the robot experiment, even upon the implementation of the CPG with fast and slow adaptation, the swing angle of the thigh decreased as the number of steps increased, and the robot was unable to achieve continuous running for a long period.
+However, in the robot experiment, even upon the implementation of the CPG with fast and slow adaptation in the rhythm generator and the actuation timing adjustment in the pattern formulator, the swing angle of the thigh decreased as the number of steps increased, and the robot was unable to achieve continuous running for a long period.
 In future research, we will adjust the duty ratio $\beta$ on the basis of the swing angle.

 Moreover, we will aim to improve upon the developed running robot and develop a walking robot to elucidate its relationship to adaptive human locomotion.
 Thus, further studies in this research direction will lead to engineering applications not only for improved bipedal robots but also for walking assistive devices.